animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 When a person dies, they don't just leave their life.
 They leave the constellations of beauty inside them, including all of their love, and this sonnet expresses a tragedy, of someone who has so much love and passion, and it's wasted.

 Another interpretation is that his love — literally — is tied to a soulmate, one he hasn't met yet, someone in the future who he will love, guaranteed to him by the stars.
-I like that interpretation, too, but it's too optimistic for this poem and is in poor taste next to what the narrator primarily teaches, the injustice of the world that leads the narrator, through Shakespeare's words, to cry for death.
+I like that interpretation, too, but it's out of context for what the narrator is primarily teaching in this specific sonnet, the injustice of the world that leads the narrator, through Shakespeare's words, to cry for death.

-Here is an excerpt from my own suicide note that I'd written, trying to describe what my last moments hypothetically would've been:
+Here is an excerpt from my own suicide note that I'd written, trying to describe what my last moments hypothetically were about to be:

 > ### $\Huge &#8220;$
 > [...]